WMI's Kenya Loan Program Operations

 WMI started loan hubs in Kenya in 2011 to combat the financial isolation and discrimination experienced by rural women in the western and central regions.
 Partnering with local women's groups that operate the loan program on a day-to-day basis, WMI borrowers have experienced significant improvements in their household living standards and their personal/business skills.

-WMI works in three different regions of the country.
+WMI works in two different regions of the country.

 Central Kenya